Premier SFC: Cian Dorgan inspires Ballincollig to victory over Carrigaline

-IN what was a high stakes encounter, it was Ballincollig who kept their composure to defeat Carrigaline in the Bon Secours Hospital Premier SFC at Páirc Uí Rinn on Saturday afternoon.
+IN a high-stakes encounter, it was Ballincollig who kept their composure to defeat Carrigaline in the Bon Secours Hospital Premier SFC at Páirc Uí Rinn on Saturday afternoon.

 Both teams suffered opening round defeats so both were acutely aware of the ramifications of another loss.
 Ballincollig have kept their hopes of reaching the knockout stages for a second successive season alive.
 Carrigaline are now in danger of slipping into the relegation play-off final.